This hyper-fast GC is based on a fundamentally new design.

 Flexible programming of both the air flow and heating current allows control of the temperature and magnitude of the thermal gradient.
 This new degree of freedom enables novel measurement methods.

 Temperature & Gradient Programming

 Temperature curve is programmed on a seconds scale as opposed to the minutes scale of conventional GC.
 Multiple ramps, iso-thermal phases and even negative ramps are possible.
-The temperature gradient can be increased or decreased depending on the requirements of the method.
+The temperature gradient can be increased or decreased depending on the requirements.

-In classical GC peaks are broadened by diffusion.
-This effect is counteracted through the peak focusing achieved by the thermal gradient applied on the separation column.
+In classical GC, peaks are broadened by diffusion.
+This effect is counteracted by our innovative peak focusing.
+This is achieved by the thermal gradient applied on the separation column.
 The thermal gradient creates a velocity gradient within the separation column where the front is slower than the tail.
 Consistent Gaussian-form peaks are achievable with FF-TG-GC!
 Drastically reduced elution temperatures are advantageous when analysing unstable substances.
-Lower operating temperatures also extend column lifetime and stability.
+Lower operating temperatures also extend th column's lifetime and stability.

 - ASTM D7798

 Chromatography in seconds!

 HyperChrom transforms traditional GC runtime from half an hour to less than one minute.
 The so-called ultra-fast GC is often hyped as chromatography in minutes.
 HyperChrom, in contrast, delivers chromatography in seconds, which is a true hyper-fast GC!